-Conservation groups sue feds to protect some Pacific Northwest old-growth forests
+Conservation groups sue feds to protect old-growth forests

 SALEM, Ore.
-(AP) — Six environmental groups sued officials of the Biden administration this week, saying a Trump-era rule change that allowed logging of old-growth forests in the Pacific Northwest violates federal laws and was politically motivated.
+(AP) — Six environmental groups sued officials of the Biden administration Tuesday, saying a Trump-era rule change that allowed logging of old-growth forests in the Pacific Northwest violates federal laws and was politically motivated.

 “Large and old trees have outsized ecological and social importance.
 They provide critical ecosystem functions such as storing carbon, providing wildlife habitat, and maintaining water quality,” the groups said in their lawsuit.